uva-cs/dsa2/syllabus.md

 #### Mental Health

-- You may schedule time with the CAPS counselors at [this link](https://sites.studenthealth.virginia.edu/mental-health/getting-started-scheduling).
+- You may schedule time with the CAPS counselors at [CAPS scheduling page](https://sites.studenthealth.virginia.edu/mental-health/getting-started-scheduling).
 - If you need immediate assistance, call (434) 243-5150 to speak with an on-call clinician.
  Accommodations
 - [Learn about the process of applying for Student Disability Access Center (SDAC)](https://disabilityservices.studenthealth.virginia.edu/application-process) services, completing an online application, submitting documentation, undergoing a review, and attending an appointment to establish accommodations